jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/overview.rst

   * There is one IO configuration file per active arm (MTM, PSM and ECM).
 This file is specific to each arm since it will store the results of different calibration steps.
-Therefore its name contains the arm's serial number.
+Therefore, its name contains the arm's serial number.
 For example, ``sawRobotIO1394-PSM1-27425.xml``.
 These files are not shared across systems.